aws/aws-fpga/hdk/docs/Virtual_JTAG_XVC.md

 **NOTES:**

--  If the above command fails, its most likely that either the virtual jtag server is not running, the IP/Port are wrong, or a firewall/security-group rule is blocking the connection.
+-  If the above command fails, its most likely that either the virtual jtag server or hw_server is not running, the IP/Port are wrong, or a firewall/security-group rule is blocking the connection.
 See the [FAQ](#faq) section in the end of this document.

 Upon successful connection, Vivado's Hardware panel will be populated with a debug bridge instance.